K3qInput/FuzzLabs-web/replit.md

-# Fuzz Labs - Minecraft Service Platform
+# Seragon - Minecraft Service Platform

 ## Overview

-Fuzz Labs is a full-stack web application designed as a comprehensive platform for Minecraft server hosting and services.
-The application provides a complete marketplace where users can purchase server hosting plans, custom development services, design assets, and support packages for their Minecraft communities.
+Seragon is a full-stack web application designed as a comprehensive platform for Minecraft server hosting and services under the Sterix parent company.
+The application provides a complete marketplace where users can purchase server hosting plans, custom development services, design assets, and support packages for their Minecraft communities with dynamic currency conversion based on market rates.

 ## System Architecture